fsantanna/pingus/ceu/README.md

 ## Idioms

 <!--
+All patterns relate to event handling and control flow in games, and we argue how Céu offers more appropriate abstractions than existing languages.

 ### State Machines

     At any time, the program can only be in a single state, which globally and